maxim-belkin/docs.carpentries.org/topic_folders/communications/tools/slack-and-email.md

 - [**Instructors**](https://carpentries.topicbox.com/groups/instructors) - An admin-only list where opportunities for badged instructors to teach are announced.
 - [**Maintainers**](https://carpentries.topicbox.com/groups/maintainers) - A list for topics related to the maintenance of Carpentry lessons.

-**local-*** - A list for discussing The Carpentries in our local and regional communities
+**local-*** - A set of city / region-specific lists discussing The Carpentries in our local and regional communities

 - [**Australia and New Zealand**](https://carpentries.topicbox.com/groups/local-aunz)
 - [**Africa**](https://carpentries.topicbox.com/groups/local-africa)